 How to Rotate an Object

-On top of your selected shape, you can see the Selection box Transformation Grid in black with its circular blue handles on top of your shape.
+On top of your selected shape, you can see the Selection box Transformation Grid in blue with its circular blue handles on top of your shape.
 On top of each grid, you will find the orange-colored circular Rotate Handle.

 You have three options available to rotate your selected shape in Vectornator: